 Numerous legal issues are raised by post transfusion AIDS.
-Many have concerned the liability of suppliers of blood products where the product is alleged to have caused the patient.
-A number of cases involving infection of a allegations of this kind have come before the courts in In one, an application for the identification of a Australia.
-In another, an application to blood donor was refused24. bring legal proceedings out of time, on the ground of delayed diagnosis of AIDS, failed25.
-In some jurisdictions provisions have been urged for a special fund to indemnify those who have acquired HIV or AIDS from blood transfusion.
+Many have concerned the liability of suppliers of . blood products where the product is alleged to have caused the infection of a patient.
+A number of cases involving allegations of this kind have come before the courts in Australia.
+In one, an application for the identification of a blood donor was refused24.
+In another, an application to bring legal proceedings out of time, on the ground of delayed diagnosis of AIDS, failed25.
+In some jurisdictions provisions have been urged for a special fund to indemnify those who have acquired HIV or AIDS from blood transfusion27.
 Care must obviously be taken, in acting in this way, not to discriminate between those who have acquired the infection from transfusion as distinct from, say, lawful sexual conduct which was not at the time known to be dangerous.
 Such a distinction could perpetuate unfair discrimination amongst patients with AIDS, all of whom suffer in the same way.
 All of them need the support of a caring society.